NQCD/Sherlock.jl/README.md

 > end
 > ```

-## Tutorial: Using ClusterScripts to speed up statistical sampling
+## Tutorial: Using Sherlock to speed up statistical sampling